fnx-io/i69n/README.md

     print('Dynamic: ${m.generic['ok']}');
     print('Or even: ${m['generic.ok']}');

+In case the key doesn't exist, an exception is thrown:

+    ...
+    throw Exception('Message $key doesn\'t exist in $this');

+You can disable this behaviour by adding flag 'nothrow':

+    _i69n: nothrow
+    generic:
+      done: Done
+      ok: OK

+This flag is inherited to the lower levels of messages structure.

 In some rare cases you might want to 'disable' this map generation (maybe to enable better tree-shaking of unused messages?).
 In such case use a simple flag 'nomap':